Individual Award Competition

-The CASE District III Distinguished Service Award honors persons with exemplary professional service to CASE and District III, including active involvement in the advancement profession for a minimum of 10 years; professional employment with CASE District III member institutions for at least eight years; regular attendance at CASE District III meetings; volunteer service to CASE sponsored conferences, programs and activities; and outstanding achievement in the total spectrum of endeavors represented by CASE’s objectives for the advancement profession.
-Current CASE District III officers and board members are excluded from consideration.
+The Distinguished Service Award honors persons with exemplary professional service to CASE and District III, including active involvement in the advancement profession for a minimum of 10 years; professional employment with CASE District III member institutions for at least eight years; regular attendance at CASE District III meetings; volunteer service to CASE sponsored conferences, programs and activities; and outstanding achievement in the total spectrum of endeavors represented by CASE’s objectives for the advancement profession.
+Current CASE District III cabinet members are excluded from consideration.

 Mentor of the Year Award

 The Mentor of the Year Award recognizes an individual who has made an impact on other advancement professionals through their mentorship.
 Candidates should be nominated by a mentee who has benefited directly from the personal and professional leadership of the mentor.
 We define a mentor simply as an individual who has provided guidance and support to a professional colleague in one or more of the following areas: sponsorship, coaching, protection, exposure/visibility, support, acceptance and confirmation.
 There are no specific requirements related to years of service or scope of the relationship.

 Bill Franklin Volunteer of the Year Award

 The Bill Franklin Volunteer of the Year Award recognizes the vital role of volunteers in institutional advancement.
 A volunteer is any non-staff person who assists in advancing the institution through programs such as fundraising, alumni relations and student recruitment.
 Volunteers may not be nominated posthumously.
 Institutions may nominate only one individual per year.
 Nominees are judged on their overall volunteer contributions and their long-term effect on the institution.
 Nominees may be trustees; they may be, but need not be, alumni.